kwonus/Quelle-Obsolete/Quelle.md

 "in the beginning"

 Notice that both statements above are ordinary statements.
 If we had run these statements in the order listed above, the first match for the search would be in the book of Genesis.
 But as the source domain of our search is a key element of our search, we should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
-A compound statement has more than one clause.
-To combine the previous two clauses into one compound statement, issue this command:
+A compound statement has more than one action.
+To combine the previous two actions into one compound statement, issue this command:

 "in the beginning" ; search.domain=bible

 In general, we can summarize the forms of statements as follows:

-- simple clause
+- singleton clause
 - ordinary clause
 - SEARCH clauses
 - SEARCH clauses @print